torrejonv/teranode/docs/makefile.md

 # 🛠️ Makefile Documentation

-This Makefile facilitates a variety of development and build tasks for the UBSV project.
+This Makefile facilitates a variety of development and build tasks for the Teranode project.

 - [🛠️ Makefile Documentation](#️-makefile-documentation)
   - [Environment Configuration](#environment-configuration)